OpenConext/spring-security-opensaml/README.md

+# _Don't use this library_

+***Update August 2014:*** This plugin is deprecated.
+Instead, use the recently released [spring-security-saml](http://projects.spring.io/spring-security-saml/) plugin as developed by SpringSource / Pivotal.
+It is superior in every way.

+This codebase will not be maintained any further.
+Do not expect any more releases, not even bugfixes.
+Migrate your existing projects.

-# Spring Security OpenSAML
+# Introduction
 This is an Spring Security module for authentication and authorization with Security Assertion Markup Language.
 It uses the [OpenSAML library](http://www.opensaml.org/) from Internet2.

 This documentation contains references to identity providers in a closed development environment.
 Replace them with the URLs and certificates of your own identity provider.

-## Add the Spring Security OpenSAML dependency
+# Add the Spring Security OpenSAML dependency

 Add the following dependency to your project (check this project for the latest version)